upscalesoftware/http-server-mock/README.md

 ## Configuration

 The server looks for the configuration file `config.json` in the project root directory.
-If it does not exist, the server falls back to `config.json.dist` provided out of the box.
+If not found, the server falls back to `config.json.dist` provided out of the box.
 The configuration defines rules of matching responses to requests by their properties.

 **Configuration format:**